justwast1ngyourtime/justwast1ngyourtime.github.io/README.md

 2. Provides highest level of abstraction for all utility libraries
 3. Compiles your native language to almost all existing programing languages.
 Supports even languages like latin.
 4. Supports "three valued" booleans with syntax if/else/whatever.
+5. Build upon concept use less do more.

 Authors